FOREX-Yen resumes slide, Aussie also feeling the heat

-* Upbeat U.S. retail sales halt slide in U.S. yields, turn USD around
+* U.S. dollar recovers as retail sales halt slide in U.S. yields

 By Ian Chua

-SYDNEY, Jan 15 The yen and Australian dollar nursed heavy losses early on Wednesday, having suffered a swift turnaround in fortunes as a shakeout in long dollar positions came to an abrupt end following upbeat U.S. retail sales data.
+SYDNEY, Jan 15 The yen and Australian dollar nursed heavy losses early on Wednesday, having suffered a swift turnaround in fortunes after upbeat retail sales data halted a slide in U.S. yields to help the U.S. dollar recover from a one-month low touched on Monday.

 Traders said the retail numbers helped offset Friday's disappointingly soft payrolls and halted a two-day slide in U.S. Treasury yields.
 That in turn gave the greenback a shot in the arm.

-The dollar rallied more than 1 percent against the yen to 104.29, pulling away from a near one-month trough of 102.85 plumbed Monday.
-It also scaled a four-year peak on its Canadian counterpart to C$1.0960.
+The dollar was quoted at 104.31 yen, up slightly on the day, building on Tuesday's recovery, when it rallied more than 1 percent against the yen to pull away from a near one-month trough of 102.85.

+"What's notable yesterday was that the dollar/yen rose in spite of falls in Japanese shares.
+U.S. stocks rebounded as well and emerging currencies such as the Thai baht and the Indonesian rupiah are also rebounding or bottoming out.
+All of these point to favourable risk environment for the dollar/yen," said Osamu Takashima, chief FX strategist at Citigroup Global Markets in Tokyo.

 Also helping underpin the dollar, two of the Federal Reserve's most hawkish policymakers who take up voting power this year said the central bank should bring its bond-buying program to a swift close.